xieyuheng/inner/source/_posts/note/category-theory/category-theory-for-programmers.md

 but even we just add one element to it to get `bool_t`, the set of paths to `bool_t` will be much more completed, which is the set of all predicates.

+The next question we should ask is how many terminal objects are there?
+Terminal object is not unique.
+Terminal object is unique up to unique isomorphism.

+Actually, to express uniqueness of terminal object, we need equivalent relation between objects, but in category we can not use this equivalent relation.
+We can compare arrows for equality, but we can not compare objects for equality.
+Thus we can only ask for isomorphism between objects.

 ## I 4.2 Products
 ## I 5.1 Coproducts, sum types